ResourceDataInc/Centroid/README.md

     }
 }
 ```
-> *Note:*	Refer to the [language-specific readme files] (#language_specific) for information on using the environment instance method to retrieve environment-based configurations.
+> *Note:*	Refer to the [language-specific documents] (#language_specific) for information on using the environment instance method to retrieve environment-based configurations.

 ### API (Config Class)
 > *Note:*	These Config class examples assume a JSON configuration file with the following: